abhidas0810/SocialMediaPlatform/README.md

 </p>

 * POST - http://localhost:8888/posts: Create a new post.
-The request should include the user_id. content must have 1 to 300 characters.
+The request should include the user_id.
+  Content must have 1 to 300 characters.

 * GET - http://localhost:8888/posts/id : Retrieve a post by id.
 * PUT - http://localhost:8888/posts/id : Update a post's content by id.